joejag/tech-lead-talk/the_talk.md

 * Mel advice.
 Don't make statements, ask questions.
 * Socratic method: What are our options?
 How will this impact on X?
 What happens if we encounter Y?
 * Take a break.
 Emotions come quick, and go quick.
-* "Avoiding giant holes in the ground is better than clibming up mountains" - Rob Lally
+* "Avoiding giant holes in the ground is better than climbing up mountains" - Rob Lally
+* Priase the original idea
+* Visible relief

 * Make a list.
 It's less stressful when it's written down and prioritized
-* Priase the original idea
 * The people above are emotional too.
 Give them just enough info.

 ## The Shiny thing